 If it is possible to experience heaven standing up in 100 degree heat at a crowded tourist attraction, this was it.

 The woman’s petite size belied her strength.
 She applied varying degrees of pressure to points around my neck and shoulders that released stress I didn’t know I had.
-It was amazing how much better I felt after just five minutes.
+I was amazed at how much better I felt after just five minutes.

 Then she said “thank you” and moved on to find her next prospect.
-The interaction was so quick that I found myself wondering if it had actually happened.
+The interaction was so quick that I wondered if it had actually happened.

 Growing up in and outside New York City, I am a cautious traveler.
 I keep close watch over my possessions and am careful about where I go and whom I talk to.